Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Method Overview

 We start with an overview of our methodology to establish a context for the core algorithms described in the next section.
 As depicted in Figure~\ref{fig:pipeline}, our method contains two key phases: the training phase for constructing a hybrid representation and the inference phase for view synthesis rendering.
 In the training phase, a set of multi-view images is employed to train a voxel-mesh hybrid representation, and the associated assets are exported.
 In the inference phase, our method achieves real-time rendering based on the baked hybrid representation assets.

-Concretely, the training phase consists of three stages: grid training, voxels to mesh conversion and optimization.
+Concretely, the \textbf{training phase} consists of three stages: grid training, meshing density field and optimization.
 In the grid training stage, we train a voxel grid model through volume rendering.
-Then, leveraging the trained voxel grid, we extract an explicit surface and train the surface using differentiable surface rendering for both appearance and geometry optimization.
+Then, we determine the region of meshing in the density field based on the difference in rendering quality between the voxel grid and the potential surfaces it contains.
 This converts the initial voxel grid into a combination of voxel and mesh components.
-Finally, the voxels and mesh are further optimized through a training process involving hybrid rendering and voxels adjustment to obtain the desired hybrid representation.
+Finally, the voxels and mesh are further optimized through a training process involving hybrid rendering and voxel pruning to obtain the desired hybrid representation.
 Once training is complete, we export assets containing sparse voxels and textured meshes.
-Subsequently, real-time view synthesis on mobile devices is implemented using WebGL.
+Subsequently, in the \textbf{inference phase}, we implement the rendering process of Vosh based on WebGL, enabling real-time view synthesis on mobile devices.
 Next, we elaborate the algorithm details in the training and inference phases.